 Solomon was a wise king who basically served as judge and jury over disputes of his people.
 Two women came to him with such a dispute.
 Both women claimed a baby was theirs.
 With no DNA back then, he had to figure it out.
 Finally he said, he'd cut the baby in half and each woman could have half.
 One woman said basically-- suits me.
 The other cried no, don't do it.
 Let her have the baby.
 He gave the baby to her as she obviously loved the baby as a true mother would while the other didn't care.

 So here we are today with many finding fault with Obama for agreeing to the Republican terms (which were no tax increases on the rich, no increases of revenue, and only spending cuts which mostly will hurt the poor and middle) to prevent the country from going into default.
 One faction of the Republican party doesn't care.
 They say let the country go into destruction to avoid them losing any ground at all.
 So tell me who really loves the country, the whole of the country?

 Nobody will deny Obama has made some big mistakes with how he handled the debt ceiling.
 He could have dealt with it last year before the election when he had a majority.
 But his biggest mistake has been to believe that a certain segment of Republicans truly do love this country.
 They talk a good show, flags and all, but when it comes down to it-- cut the baby in half!

-In my late 60s, I was born and am still living in the Pacific Northwest.
-My interests are writing, creativity, dreams, relationships, politics, photography, aging, country living, transitions, our senses (all 6), and spirituality.
+Born 70 years ago, I am still living in the Pacific Northwest which I love from one end to another.
+My interests are writing, video creation, creativity, dreams, relationships, politics, photography, aging, country living, transitions, our senses (all 6), and spirituality.

 Respectful, civil comments regarding specific issues are welcome even when they are dissenting.
 Links must relate to the topic, not be selling a product, and be from safe sites; or the comment will not be approved.